techidaily/site-win11-tips/source/_posts/adding-movecopy-tasks-to-windows-explorers-context-menu.md

 ## How to Add a Move to Folder Context Menu Option

- To add new context menu options in Windows 11/10, you must tweak the[Windows registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) one way or another.
+ To add new context menu options in Windows 11/10, you must tweak the [Windows registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) one way or another.
 The Registry Editor app enables users to customize Windows’ right-click menus by manually tweaking the registry.
 You can add a Move to folder option to the context menu with the Registry Editor as follows:

-1. Bring up the Registry Editor with a method included in our[how to open regedit](https://www.makeuseof.com/windows-11-open-registry-editor/) guide.
+1. Bring up the Registry Editor with a method included in our [how to open regedit](https://www.makeuseof.com/windows-11-open-registry-editor/) guide.
 2. Click inside the address bar at the top of Registry Editor, and erase the current key location there.
 3. Then enter this**ContextMenuHandlers** key location and press**Return** :
 `HKEY_CLASSES_ROOT\AllFilesystemObjects\shellex\ContextMenuHandlers`